naoto-aoki-fy/qasm2cpp/README.md

 #include "qasm_common.hpp"
 ```

-which contains C++ functions for each gate and a `main` function implementing the quantum program.
+which contains C++ functions for each gate and a `circuit` function inside the
+`qasm` namespace implementing the quantum program.